djh1997/proj324/docs/index.md

 ### Potential issues

--   IO speed, depending on the solutions used in the project could end up running into IO speed bottle necks affecting frame rate.
+-   IO speed, depending on the solutions used in the project, could end up being an issue with bottle necks affecting frame rate.
 -   Frame rate for the active points would need to be fairly high to stop nauseating effects.
 -   Camera distortion, a camera with little to no distortion would ideally be used since this would make image processing easier.
 -   Field of view, having a similar FoV would be useful since a camera with smaller FoV would end up wasting the edge of the LCD.